-Kanro Ame: Classic Japanese Sweet Soy Sauce Flavor Candy
+Kanro Ame: Kanro’s Classic Sweet Soy Sauce Flavor Candy

-With a long history, some Japanese hard candies have a taste reminiscent of Japan’s good old days.
-As I wrote in the past article, Sakuma Drops is a Japanese hard candy of just that kind.
+With a long history, some Japanese hard candies have a taste reminiscent of Japan’s good old days, and as I wrote before, Sakuma Drops is a sweet treat of just that kind.

-Additionally, in Japan, there is one more classic candy with a good old taste that shouldn’t be forgotten, and its prime ingredient is soy sauce.
+Additionally, in Japan, there is one more classic hard candy with a good old taste that shouldn’t be forgotten, and its main ingredient is soy sauce.

 Kanro Ame (カンロ飴)

-I used to suck on the soy sauce candy generally called “Shoyu Ame (醤油飴)” as a kid, since I much loved the individually wrapped golden candy.
+When I was a kid, I used to often suck on the soy sauce candy generally called “Shoyu Ame (醤油飴)” as I loved the individually wrapped golden candy very much.

-As a matter of fact, the recipe for the Kanro Ame candy has never been changed over the last 60 years.
+It is said that the recipe for Kanro Ame has never changed over the last 60 years.

 Where to Buy